Issue 12 • Week of April 3, 2022 / Updated May 30, 2023

 Last week, we saw how the average American spends nearly $280K in their life just on interest due in part to a lack of financial literacy.
-Households are also now responsible for almost that much to pay down the federal debt as we already spend nearly $1 billion per day on interest -- as much as on R&D, infrastructure, and education combined.
-Citizens should demand answers to this unsustainable debt, now $30 trillion, especially when most Americans will again pay to file their taxes over the next two weeks, despite returns not even being required for many people in 36 other countries.
+Households are also now responsible for almost that much to pay down the federal debt as we already spend nearly $1 billion per day on interest – as much as on R&D, infrastructure, and education combined.
+Citizens should demand answers to this unsustainable debt, now $30 trillion, especially when most Americans will again pay to file their taxes over the next two weeks despite that tax returns are not even required for many people in 36 other countries.

 The question is how?

 Please sign up or sign in to continue